 I’m a working-class translator with an eye for detail and a passion for collaboration.
-Whether you are a publisher, an editor, agent or author, get in touch and we can discuss your latest translation project in English!
+Whether you’re a publisher, an editor, agent or author, get in touch and to discuss the translation of your next project!

-Since graduating from University College London with a distinction in Danish over fifteen years ago, I’ve been translating Scandinavian texts into English, everything from crime and literary fiction, children’s books and cookbooks to design guides and footballer bios.
+Since graduating from University College London with a distinction in Danish over fifteen years ago, I’ve been translating Scandinavian texts into English – everything from crime and literary fiction, children’s books and cookbooks to design guides, footballer bios and other works of non-fiction.
 I grew up in Canada, but I have travelled, studied and worked in the UK for more than half of my life, leaving me with a foot in both worlds.

 Recent work include the co-translation of the Norwegian fantasy series, The Raven Rings, (Arctis Press), the co-translation of four short stories in Re-Imagining Sexual Harassment: Perspectives from the Nordic Region (Bristol University Press), and Beowulf: The Tragedy Of A Hero.
 A Reading (U Press, Copenhagen).